What to do following an auto accident

 - Indicate which road/intersection the accident occurred.

-At Fine, Farkash & Parlapiano, we understand that this is a difficult time for you.
+At Fine, Farkash & Parlapiano, our car accident attorneys understand that this is a difficult time for you.
 With these guidelines and checklists in your glove compartment, we are positive that you will have one less thing to stress about.
 Call our office at (352) 376-6046 if you have any questions.

 Diagram where you and the opposing driver were during the accident.